-See question 3.2, supra and question 5.3, infra.
+As to the questions of jurisdiction and competence, see question 3.2, supra and question 5.3, infra.

-As for the tribunal's competence to rule on jurisdiction, see question 3.2, supra.
-The Supreme Court has held that the decision of the arbitrators on the arbitrability of the dispute in question is subject to de novo review by the courts.
+As to the standard of review, the Supreme Court has held that the decision of the arbitrators on the arbitrability of the dispute in question is subject to de novo review by the courts.
 See First Options, 514 U.S. at 949.